OpenCIVAN/CIA_Web/ARCHITECTURE.md

 # Architecture Overview

-This document explains the architecture and extensibility of the CIA War Room.
+This document explains the architecture and extensibility of the CIA Web App.

 ## Current State (Phase 1)